itinfohub/SolrCloud/ComparativeStudiesOfSolr.md

-# Comparative Study of Solr Delivered in physical servers, virtual machines, and containers
+# Comparative Study of Solr Performance

 The objective is to compare performance of Solr when it is deployed to different running environments such as physical server, virtual machines, and containers.